Kimpton Hotel & Restaurant, 200 Rooms

 River North Art District or "RiNo" is a former industrial neighborhood that is exploding with art galleries, restaurants, breweries, distilleries, and even a winery (with the grapes supplied from the Western Slope of Colorado, four hours away).

-The Source, an old iron manufacturing plant, now houses a bakery, butcher, florist, the acclaimed Acorn restaurant, street tacos at Comida, and Crooked Stave brewery known for their wide variety of sour beers.
+The Source, an old iron manufacturing plant, now houses a bakery, butcher, florist, Israeli cuisine at Safta, and the first Denver outpost of New Belgium Brewing.

-Work & Class, Populist, the Butcher Block, and Amerigo Delicatus are just some of the new restaurants gaining national attention.
+Work & Class, the Butcher Block, and Cart-Driver are just some of the new restaurants gaining national attention.
 Down the block, Infinite Monkey Theorem Winery is building a name for their canned sparkling wines, while Epic, River North, Black Shirt and Our Mutual Friend are just some of Denver's breweries located in this area with Great Divide adding a new destination brewery and bottling operation.

 RiNo is still a thriving arts center for artists and galleries.
 Its main corridor, Brighton Blvd., is scheduled for major refurbishing with new bike lanes, trees, and signage and will serve as the main entrance point for people coming into downtown from Denver International Airport.